Imágenes de páginas

 4. The Chairman of the Navajo Tribal Council and the Navajo-Hopi Land Commissioners have in good faith cooperated with Judge Clark and his able representative Mr. Richard Morris and have done all things necessary and appropriate to carry out the intent of the Presidential Initiative; and

-5. Honorable Judge William P. Clark, the Presidential Emissary has invited the Chairman of the Navajo Tribe, Peterson Zah and the Hopi Tribal Chairman, Ivan P. Sidney to the White House, to discuss concepts in an effort to reach agreement which will negate the necessity for involuntary relocation of Navajo families on the Hopi Partitioned Land; and
+5. Honorable Judge William P. Clark, the Presidential Emissary has invited the Chairman of the Navajo Tribe, Peterson Zah and the Hopi Tribal Chairman, Ivan P. Sidney to the White House, to discuss concepts in an effort to reach an agreement which will negate the necessity for involuntary relocation of Navajo families on the Hopi Partitioned Land; and

 6. The Navajo Nation has prepared a concept paper attached hereto as Exhibit "A" for discussion during the meeting at the White House.